shred/acme4j/src/doc/docs/migration.md

 This document will help you migrate your code to the latest _acme4j_ version.

+## Migration to Version 3.4.0

+- To be futureproof, you should wait for your `Order` resource's state to become `READY` before invoking `Order.execute()`.
+Most CAs change to the `READY` state immediately, but this behavior is not specified in RFC8555.
+Future CA implementations may stay in `PENDING` state for a short while, and would return an error if `execute()` is invoked too early.
+Also see the [example](example.md#the-main-workflow) for how wait for the `READY` state.
+- There are new methods `waitForCompletion()` and `waitUntilReady()` that will do the synchronous busy wait for the resource state for you.
+It will remove a lot of boilerplate code that is also bug prone if implemented individually.
+If you use synchronous polling and waiting (like shown in the example code), I recommend to change to these methods instead of waiting for the correct state yourself.
+See the [example](example.md) for how to use the new methods.

 ## Migration to Version 3.3.0

 - This version is unable to deserialize resource objects that were serialized by a previous version using Java's serialization mechanism.
 This shouldn't be a problem, as [it was not allowed](usage/persistence.md#serialization) to share serialized data between different versions anyway.